 AF is the most common arrhythmia in patients with HF.
 The Euro Heart Failure survey reported that up to 45% of patients with HF also presented with intermittent or permanent AF.
 The overall prevalence of new-onset AF in patients hospitalized for congestive heart failure (CHF) was 13%, ranging from 8-36% in different European regions.
 Patients Hr. the prevalence of AF is linked directly to disease severity, ranging from 10-20% in mild-to-moderate CHF up to 50% in patients with advanced disease.
 At a common cause of worsening HF and complicates management.
 Incident AF is associated with a worse prognosis but it is unclear whether patients with chronic AF have a worse prognosis than those in sinus rhythm (SR), after correcting for age and co-morbidity.
-The correcting for age and co-morbidity.
+AF may simply be a marker of more severe disease.
+Patients with chronic AF are those who have tolerated and survived its development.